6 Easy UX Fixes to Boost Conversions on Your Ecommerce Website

 6. Make your Search More Efficient

 It’s important to prioritize search results as accurately as possible.
-You can do this by tracking of the most popular keywords and giving relevant suggestions based on the available stock and the buyer’s search history.
+You can do this by tracking the most popular keywords and giving relevant suggestions based on the available stock and the buyer’s search history.

 For doing this, your website should incorporate ’semantic search’ (the ability to put searches into context).